ssquadteam/Beef/README.md

 ## Downloads

-The Reobf Jars will be unavailable till Stable Release
+As it is now fairly stable.
+Reobf Jars can be found at the [Releases Tab](https://github.com/The-Fafnir/Beef/releases)

 ## Building